jjyg/csv/README.rst

 The memory footprint of the program does not depend on the size of the input files, it is designed to handle infinite streams.

 Memory allocation / copying are generally avoided: the input is read in big chunks of memory, and from then on only pointers into that chunk are manipulated.

+See also the documentation for the csv-aggreg tool at https://github.com/jjyg/csv/blob/master/README.aggreg.rst